Organic aquaculture: Production

-The market for organic aquaculture shows strong growth in Europe, especially France, Germany and the UK - for example, the market in France grew 220% from 2007 to 2008.
+The market for organic aquaculture shows strong growth in Europe, especially France, Germany, and the UK—for example, the market in France grew 220% from 2007 to 2008.
 There is a preference for organic food, where available.
 Organic seafood is now sold in discount supermarket chains throughout the EU.
-The top five producing countries are UK, Ireland, Hungary, Greece and France.
+The top five producing countries are the UK, Ireland, Hungary, Greece, and France.
 123 of the 225 global certified organic aquaculture farms operate in Europe and were responsible for 50,000 tonnes in 2008 (nearly half global production).

-Organic seafood products are a niche market and users currently expect to pay premiums of 30-40% although there is "varying dimensions and durability".
+Organic seafood products are a niche market, and users currently expect to pay premiums of 30-40%, although there are "varying dimensions and durability."
 Organic salmon is the top species and retails at 50%.
 Market demand is driving Danish rainbow trout farmers to switch to organic farming.

-In 2008, production was 53,500 tons with a market value of 300 million USD and produced by 240 certified operations, of which 72 are situated in China.
-Global production was 16,000 tons of organic squid, 8,800 tons of organic shrimp, 7,200 tons of squid, 3,000 tons of mussels, 2,000 tons of squid and 1,000 tons of squid/sea bream.
+In 2008, production was 53,500 tons with a market value of 300 million USD and produced by 240 certified operations, of which 72 are in China.
+Global production was 16,000 tons of organic squid, 8,800 tons of organic shrimp, 7,200 tons of squid, 3,000 tons of mussels, 2,000 tons of squid, and 1,000 tons of squid/sea bream.
 Predictions for 2016 were 20,000 tons and 1 million tons in 2030, accounting for 0.6% of total aquaculture production.